Next.js Routing: A Complete Beginner Guide

 Adding Routes

-Now, Let's proceed to create two more additional routes: one for the About page and another for the Dashboard page.
+Now, Let's create two more routes: one for the About page and another for the Dashboard page.

 • Create an app/about folder.